work + Life

-4 professionals sound off on how they handle periods of creative self-doubt
+4 professional creatives sound off on how they handle periods of creative self-doubt

 I am a meticulous plotter.
 It extends to every facet of my life, whether I’m buying a book or scribbling fan fiction or considering a trip or deciding where to have lunch.
 Before I got a smartphone, I wrote out directions (complete with mileage and road markers) on sticky notes and stuck them to my steering wheel.